 Cataract symptoms include a tiny little blur.
 This blur may come and go but can increase as time goes on.
-If you experience regular or intermittent blurring of vision, you should see our eye doctor in South Windsor to detect if you are experiencing cataract symptoms or other ocular health changes.
+If you experience regular or intermittent blurring of vision, you should see one of our eye doctors in South Windsor or Newington to detect if you are experiencing cataract symptoms or other ocular health changes.
 A cataract can intensify your response to light.
 A glare of light may seem extreme for example.
 This may be particular pronounced with night driving.
 You may also notice that colors are not as bright as they once were.

-The most important reason to see our eye doctor in Windsor is for prevention of symptoms.
+The most important reason to see our eye doctors is for prevention of symptoms.
 Capsular cataract symptoms may not develop until the cataract is advanced.
 Seeing us for preventive ocular health ensures protecting your vision before the cataract worsens.

 How Is A Cataract Detected?